opencog/lg-atomese/examples/README.md

 * `dict-lookup.scm` -- Look up individual words in the dictionary.
 * `parse.scm` -- Parse sentences.
 * `parse-disjuncts.scm` -- Get the disjuncts used in a parse.
+* `network-server.scm` and `netwwork-client.scm` -- A pair of examples,
+  implementing a server that performs parsing, and the client to communicate to the server.